kestrelmccaigs/memory-x/README.md

 8/16:
 It's actually possible to play a game now!
 There's no timer to race against, so there's still no way to lose, and the game gets a little glitchy if you try to click on a new card before the previous two selections have cleared away.
 But you CAN WIN.
 How exciting!

+---

+UPDATE:
+Now you can both win AND lose!
+The timer isn't "PIZZA" anymore, it actually works (and stops when the game ends), and if you don't make all the matches before the end of the game YOU GET A LOSER SCREEN!!!